Home » Water Filtration » Water Filter Systems » Compare Whole House Iron Filters for Well Water Filtration

 Lastly, iron can get into water due to corrosion in the piping system of your house or inside a water tank.
 Since a whole house filtration system can’t prevent or stop rust inside the piping system, it’s best to call a plumber to inspect the pipes before settling on a water treatment unit.

-The Effects of Iron in Water
+What Are The Effects of Iron in Water?

 EPA has established that iron in water is not a health hazard.
-On the contrary, our bodies need iron as a nutrient and iron deficiency is pretty common.
+On the contrary, our bodies need iron as a nutrient, and iron deficiency is pretty common.

 Although too much iron can cause damage to the heart, liver, and endocrine organs, it’s almost impossible to consume too much iron from water alone, even when there are high levels in it.
 However, the presence of iron in water is definitely an aesthetic nuisance, and, as such, it’s regulated under the National Secondary Drinking Water Regulations (NSDWRs).

 According to NSDWRs, the iron levels in drinking water should be no more than 0.3 mg/L. Otherwise, it’ll affect the color, taste, and smell of the water.
-The color of the water that comes out of your faucets might turn red and start tasting and smelling like metal.
+The color of the water that comes out of your faucets might turn red and start tasting and smelling like metal

 Even worse, water that’s contaminated by ferric iron will also have an impact on the quality of food and beverages.
 You may like your tea dark and your coffee black, but iron will make these beverages blacker than you’d expect, and it can have the same effect on essential food items like potatoes.